Meeting at Kutaisi International Airport and transfer to the hotel.

 Please note: the tour is designed so that tourists will arrive in Kutaisi in the morning.
 If tourists arrive in the evening or at night, in this case, the tour will be slightly modified.

-Dinner or lunch cost per person about 15 USD.
+The cost of dinner or lunch per person is about 15 USD.